 The HR Committee reviews the compensation of the President and CEO relative to performance and market factors and recommends an adjustment to the board of directors.
-For the year ending December 31, 2017, Mr. Martin's compensation consisted of a base salary of \$1,428,020 (US\$1,100,000) and awards under the Company's annual SMIP and Option Plan.
+For the year ending December 31, 2018, Mr. Martin's compensation consisted of a base salary of \$1,496,534 (US\$1,155,000) and awards under the Company's annual SMIP and Option Plan.
 To assist in determining Mr. Martin's salary, the HR Committee considered his performance in achieving key goals, including earnings per share growth and cash flow, as well as other objectives with more subjective measures such as strategy execution and corporate and organizational development.
-Mr. Martin received a salary increase from \$1,324,800 (US\$1,000,000) to \$1,428,020 (US\$1,100,000) as of March 1, 2017.
+Mr. Martin received a salary increase from \$1,428,020 (US\$1,100,000) to \$1,496,534 (US\$1,155,000) as of March 1, 2018.
 The HR Committee determined that Mr. Martin met or exceeded all objectives and considered the performance of the Company as well as competitive market information supplied by Willis Towers Watson and recommended the above adjustment to Mr. Martin's salary to the board of directors for approval.

-Mr. Martin participates in the annual SMIP at a target bonus for 2017 of 115% of base salary.
-Based on adjusted EPS growth in 2017 exceeding adjusted EPS achieved in 2016 by 20.1%, a bonus of 200% of target bonus, equaling \$3,284,446 (US\$2,530,000) was paid to Mr. Martin.
+Mr. Martin participates in the annual SMIP at a target bonus for 2018 of 115% of base salary.
+Based on adjusted EPS growth in 2018 exceeding adjusted EPS achieved in 2017 by 1%, a bonus of 60% of target bonus, equaling \$1,032,608 (US\$796,950) was paid to Mr. Martin.

-In February 2017, Mr. Martin was granted an option to purchase 150,000 Class B non-voting shares exercisable at the market price of \$58.032, as part of the LTIP described above under "Employee Stock Option Plan."
-Options granted to Mr. Martin in 2017 were in accordance with the Option Plan and have a term of five years.
-They vest in four equal installments each year commencing one year after being issued and expire February 26, 2022.
+In March 2018, Mr. Martin was granted an option to purchase 140,000 Class B non-voting shares exercisable at the market price of \$66.87, as part of the LTIP described above under "Employee Stock Option Plan."
+Options granted to Mr. Martin in 2018 were in accordance with the Option Plan and have a term of five years.
+They vest in four equal installments each year commencing one year after being issued and expire March 12, 2023.
 The option grant for Mr. Martin was recommended by the HR Committee considering Mr. Martin's contribution to the business performance and market information pertaining to long-term incentive plans provided by Willis Towers Watson and was approved by the board of directors.
-Mr. Martin exercised 125,000 options to purchase Class B non-voting shares in 2017, realizing \$5,300,306.50.
+Mr. Martin exercised 231,250 options to purchase Class B non-voting shares in 2018, realizing \$9,628,546.00.

 Mr. Martin's LTIP is comprised of option grants described above and grants under the RSU Plan.
-In 2013, Mr. Martin was awarded 450,000 RSUs which vested in March 2016 due to the vesting criteria of the 2013-2015 LTIP being achieved.
 In 2016, the board of directors approved the 2016-2018 LTIP in which performance criteria must be achieved for the vesting of awards under the 2016-2018 LTIP.
-In 2016, Mr. Martin was awarded 250,000 RSUs which will vest on March 1, 2019 if the performance criteria are achieved.
-The above RSUs include dividend reinvestment over the LTIP period and are valued at \$46.60 per share as of May 5, 2016.
-Although the full value of this award is disclosed in the year granted, the expense for these RSUs is spread over the three-year term of the plan.
-These RSUs will vest if the Company achieves cumulative operating income targets approved by the board of directors and described above under the heading "Cash LTIP" with respect to the 2016-2018 LTIP.
+In March 2019, Mr. Martin received 257,400 RSUs, due to the Company achieving cumulative operating income targets approved by the board of directors and described above under the heading "Cash LTIP" with respect to the 2016-2018 Cash LTIP.
+The above RSUs include dividend reinvestment over the LTIP period and are valued at \$53.98 per share.